madhavv197/time_series_introduction/README.md

 We make certain assumptions about the data when implementing a linear regression model:

 - Linearity: The relationship between y and x is linear.
 (Note: we can still model non linear relationships between x and y!
 When we say that we assume linearity, we model the way x and y combine to be linear, not necessarily that the relationship between x and y is linear!)
+- Independence: The residuals ($Y_i - \hat{Y}_i$) show be independent of each other.
+In other words, the error of one observation should not depend on the error of another observation.
+In time series, errors may often show autocorrelation, where residuals depend on previous time points!
+We can check this by using the Durbin-Watson test, a statistical terst used to detect autocorrelation in residuals.
+- Homoscedasticity: The variance of residuals should be constant across all levels of the independent variables.
+We can detect heteroedasticity (unequal variance) by plotting residuals vs predicted values.
+We may also use statistical tests like the Breusch-Pagan test or White's test.
+- Normality - Residuals hsoul dbe approximately normally idstriubted.
+This ensures that coefficient estimates are unbiased and confidence intervals and p-values are reliable.
+We can check this by plotting a histogram or performing the Shapiro-Wilk test or Kolmogorov-Smirnov test.
+- No Multicollinearity: Independent variables ($X_1, X_2, ... , X_n) should not be highly correlated with each other.
+When 2 or more independent variables are highly correlated, they carry redundant information, which makes it hard to determine their individual effect on the target variable $Y$.
+We can detect multicollinearity by calculating a ocrrelation matrix or calculating the variance inflation factor.

 # Adding Temporal Dependencies using Deterministic Processes